THE SYMBOLISM OF THE NEW JERUSALEM

-The servants of the Lord are blind to the light of this world, as Isaiah, Chapter Forty-two tells us.
+The servants of the Lord are blind to the light of this world, as Isaiah chapter 42 tells us.
 They can do nothing of themselves, only what they see and hear from Christ.
-Such will govern the works of God’s hands for eternity.
+Such servants will govern the works of God’s hands for eternity.

-I think some of the angels mentioned in the Book of Revelation are spirit angels, while others are former human beings.
+I think some of the angels mentioned in Revelation are spirit angels, while others are former human beings.
 The term “angel” means “messenger.”

 Then he told me, “Do not seal up the words of the prophecy of this book, because the time is near.
 Let him who does wrong continue to do wrong; let him who is vile continue to be vile; let him who does right continue to do right; and let him who is holy continue to be holy.”
 (Revelation 22:10,11)

 The passage above indeed is remarkable, being so different from other statements in the Bible that exhort us to repentance.
 It must be that there is coming a time when the wicked can no longer repent—a dreadful situation to contemplate!

 “Behold, I am coming soon!
 My reward is with me, and I will give to everyone according to what he has done.
 I am the Alpha and the Omega, the First and the Last, the Beginning and the End.”
 (Revelation 22:12,13)

 I am writing out these concluding verses in full instead of just alluding to them, because they are so needed in our day.